Skip to content

 The Wadawurrung are the Traditional Owners of the land of Moorabool Yulluk (Moorabool River) and parts of the Barwon, Leigh and Yarrowee rivers.

-Wadawurrung Traditional Owners have a strong connection to and place high cultural value on Moorabool Yulluk (Moorabool River).
-The Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) is a key partner in advocating for additional water recovery to help support environmental outcomes and cultural water objectives.
+Wadawurrung Traditional Owners have a strong connection to Moorabool Yulluk (Moorabool River) and place high cultural value on it.
+The Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) is a key partner in advocating for additional water recovery to help support a healthy river and associated cultural water objectives.

 In 2020, the WTOAC released Paleert Tjaara Dja – Let’s make Country good together 2020 – 2030 Wadawurrung Country Plan .
 Waterways, rivers, estuaries and wetlands – Yulluk – are identified as key values to look after.

-In 2019, the WTOAC partnered with Corangamite CMA to complete an environmental flows study for the upper Barwon, Yarrowee and Leigh rivers.
-Environmental flows studies are essential technical references for river managers, which identify the types of flows needed to support environmental and cultural values in a river system.
-The cultural values identified in the flows study apply to all waterways within Wadawurrung Country, including Moorabool Yulluk (Moorabool River).
+In 2019, the WTOAC partnered with the Corangamite CMA to complete an environmental flows study for the upper Barwon, Yarrowee and Leigh rivers.
+Environmental flows studies are essential technical references for river managers that identify the types of flows needed to support environmental values in a river system.
+The 2019 flows study also identified cultural values in all waterways within Wadawurrung Country, including Moorabool Yulluk (Moorabool River).

 The values include:

-• significant aquatic species such as Wad-dirring/peridak (platypus), Buniya (eels), Turrpurt (tupong), Ware-up (river blackfish), Tark (common reed) and Bal-yun (cumbungi) which are traditional sources of food, materials and medicines
+• significant aquatic species such as wad-dirring/peridak (platypus), buniya (short-finned eel), turrpurt (tupong), ware-up (river blackfish), tark (common reed) and bal-yan (bull rush), which are traditional sources of food, materials and medicines

 • waterway confluences and deep pools, which are places for meeting, ceremonies, trade and marking clan boundaries.